bulderbank/terraform-google-cloud-storage/README.md

   name = "example-slim"                     // Bulder-environment is prefixed to bucket name

-  storage_class = "STANDARD"                // Can be omitted, defaults to REGIONAL object_retention = [604800]               // Can be omitted, How long to keep objects before they can be modified in seconds
+  storage_class = "STANDARD"                // Can be omitted, defaults to REGIONAL versioning = true                         // Can be omitted, will create new versions instead of overwriting objects in bucket object_retention = [604800]               // Can be omitted, How long to keep objects before they can be modified in seconds

   backup_enabled = true                     // Enables nightly backup at 03:00